Satisfactory Academic Progress (SAP) required to continue receiving financial aid

 Satisfactory Academic Policy - RHIT Policy

-Any student receiving financial assistance who does not meet the satisfactory academic progress requirements during a preliminary review at the end of each academic year will be on Financial Aid probation.
-If a student is put on Financial Aid probation, they will be required to make an Academic Plan that will involve the student's Academic Adviser.
+Any student receiving financial assistance who does not meet the satisfactory academic progress requirements during a preliminary review at the end of each academic year will be on Financial Aid warning.
+If a student is put on Financial Aid warning, they will be required to make an Academic Plan that will involve the student's Academic Adviser.
 The student and his/her Academic Adviser will make an Academic plan which the student will need to follow.
 A copy of the Academic plan will be stored in the student's financial aid file.
 If the student does not maintain the requirements of the Academic Plan, he/she will be notified by written letter.
 This student will need to make an appointment with the Financial Aid Office and Academic Advisor to discuss the situation.
 If the Financial Aid Director and Academic Advisor approves the appeal, the student will be put on an Academic Plan.
 Once the student's Cum GPA goes above the required GPA, he/she will be taken off Probation.

 Undergraduate Students - Grade Requirements